 Step 1: Configure Your App for Unlimited Parallelism on Real Devices

-Concurrent mobile test runs are very important factor for your efficiency and productivity, and how to use test automation to improve these.
+Concurrent mobile test runs are a very important factor for your efficiency and productivity, and how to use test automation to improve these.
 There is really only one thing you have to check to ensure your app is able to run on any of iOS devices in Bitbar Public Cloud.
-Open the Scheme Editor and verify that in Run column all test targets are checked (enabled).
+Open the Scheme Editor and verify that in the Run column all test targets are checked (enabled).

 Now, check that all classes that you want to include in the test bundle are properly included with the test target membership.

 NOTE!
 If you are using Swift, annotation @testable imports all required modules for the test bundle.

 Step 2: The Right Way to Build Your IPA and Test Package

 The next step is to build your application IPA and test package the right way.
 In order to do this properly, you should follow up all these steps to ensure the app is possible to be installed, launched and executed in any iOS devices in Bitbar Public Cloud.